-While January brings winter’s perpetual gloom, it also brings two essential American traditions: the Super Bowl and chili.
+While February doubles down on winter’s perpetual gloom, it also brings two essential American traditions: the Super Bowl and chili.
 American Football is so American that only American teams play in the world championships and an American team, obviously, always wins.
 Originally from Texas in the late 1900s, chili is so American that Americans constantly duke it out to claim their region’s version as “the best” ever.
 The combination brings us an adrenaline, beer, bean, and melted cheese-fueled extravaganza that the whole family can enjoy—especially when the halftime show is good (read: Beyonce).
-I even have friends who never watch sports, but will fight their managers or call out sick to make sure they can enjoy the Super Bowl and all its food-filled glory.
+I even have friends who never watch sports, but will fight their managers or call out sick to make sure they can enjoy the big game and all its food-filled glory.

 Get chili (and plenty more) delivered via Caviar.